 Degree and experience

-Normally a 2:1 in a related subject.
+Normally 2:2 in a related subject.
 However, given the nature of the course it is anticipated that students from a variety of backgrounds will apply.
 For example, practitioners without a good first degree but with a substantial professional experience and portfolio will be considered.
 Applicants with non-relevant academic qualifications may be assessed for accreditation prior learning (APL) equivalence on the basis of appropriate professional or work-related experience.

 English language requirements

-International students whose language skills do not match the IELTS scores set out here should consider applying for this course through the Extended Masters programme at the university's Language Institute.
+International students whose language skills do not match the IELTS scores set out here should consider applying for this course through our Extended Masters programme.